LarsEKrueger/bite/readme.md

     * [X] complete and history react on page up/down
     * [X] prompt display
 * [ ] 0.13 Syntax-directed navigation, completion, prediction
+    * [X] Tab in completion mode completes without leaving the mode
     * [ ] Display cursor positions for keys when ctrl is down
     * [ ] Add and display hotkeys for history list
     * [ ] Add and display hotkeys for completion list